Try Praising.ai free

 Positive reviews and mentions

-Thank reviewers publicly — Even brief responses show you appreciate feedback: "Thanks for the 5-star review, Sarah!
-We're thrilled you enjoyed your experience."
+Thank people in public — Even short replies show you care: "Thanks for the 5-star review, Sarah!
+We're glad you had a great time."

-Share positive mentions — Repost positive reviews on your social media (with permission).
+Share the good stuff — Repost nice reviews on your social pages (with the poster's OK).

 Negative reviews

-Respond within 24 hours — Speed shows you take concerns seriously.
+Reply within 24 hours — Speed shows you take it seriously.

 • Halt — Don't get defensive